Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 11.51 amHon.
 MT RYANSupports

-As Minister for Police, moved the second reading and strongly commended the bill as the most significant internal reform to the Police Service in 30 years since the Fitzgerald report, developed through bipartisan stakeholder cooperation.
+As Minister for Police, introduced and championed the bill as the most significant reform to police discipline in 30 years, praising bipartisan cooperation and stakeholder collaboration.

 This bill moves our police discipline system from a model that only imposed punitive measures to a model that corrects, instructs and enhances officer behaviour.2019-10-15View Hansard